WIL’s Visible Impact: Women empowering women globally through microfinance.

 Philadelphia, PA 19103

-WIL tribute donation cards are now available to make a donation in honor of a friend, co-worker, or loved one, or in memory of someone.
-You can specify the recipient for the card, including address and the occasion being acknowledged, when making a donation.
-Please contact Laurie Rosard for additional information.
-Proceeds go to fund a Village Bank.
+WIL tribute donation cards are also available to make a donation in honor of a friend, co-worker, or loved one, or in memory of someone.
+Full details are available here.

 Micro Finance Committee

 In October of 2012, a group of WIL members traveled to Haiti to visit Fonkoze Bank and see microbanks at work.

 Faces of Haiti

 We Thank Our Donors for their Generous Support

 WIL Patrons – donations of $1,000 or more